synhershko/elasticsearch-analysis-hebrew/README.md

 This is normal - please confirm by typing y and hitting Enter.

+## Dictionaries

+This plugin uses dictionary files for it's operation.
+The open-source version is using hspell data files.
+In the 5.x versions, the dictionaries are bundled in the plugin download itself.

-You will need the Hebrew dictionary files.
+For earlier versions, you will need to obtain the Hebrew dictionary files yourself.
 The open-sourced hspell files can be downloaded here: https://github.com/synhershko/HebMorph/tree/master/hspell-data-files.
 Download the entire folder and copy it to be either in the plugin's folder (meaning, `plugins/analysis-hebrew/hspell-data-files`) or under `/var/lib/hspell-data-files`.

-Alternatively, Elasticsearch can be configured to load the dictionary from another folder, this is done by adding the following line to elasticsearch.yml file:
+Elasticsearch can also be configured to load the dictionary from another folder, this is done by adding the following line to elasticsearch.yml file:

 ```
     hebrew.dict.path: /PATH/TO/HSPELL/FOLDER